 Stride length can be calculated in many ways, but the easiest and most accurate way is a height based formula.
 Yes, this involves a bit of math, but it is super simple.
 First, measure your height in inches.
 Then, multiply that number by 0.25.
 If the product is a decimal, round up to the next whole number and voila, you have calculated your stride length.
 Easy, right?

-Alternatively, you can go the more involved route by marking a starting line on the ground with some chalk before taking 10 natural steps forward.
-Then make a mark in front of your right foot after taking those 10 steps.
-From there, measure the distance between your start and end points in inches, and divide the distance by 10 to determine your stride length.
+Alternatively, you can go the more involved route by marking a starting line on the ground with some chalk before taking ten natural steps forward.
+Then make a mark in front of your right foot after taking those ten steps.
+From there, measure the distance between your start and endpoints in inches, and divide the distance by 10 to determine your stride length.
 If you use this method, measuring a few times is recommended to determine an accurate average.

 What Stride Length is Best for Your Height?

-People are different and you may have to make a few slight adjustments to find what suits your natural stride best.
+People are different, and you may have to make a few slight adjustments to find what suits your natural stride best.
 Individuals under 5 feet tall will have an optimal stride length of 14 to 16 inches while those between 5′ 3″ and 5′ 7″ need a stride length of 16 to 20 inches.
-The optimal stride length for those who are 5’7″ to 6′ is about 20 inches while a 20 to 22-inch stride length works best for those over 6 feet tall.
-In some cases, extremely tall individuals have a stride length that exceeds 22 inches.
+The optimal stride length for those who are 5’7 ″ to 6′ is about 20 inches, while a 20 to 22-inch stride length works best for those over 6 feet tall.
+In some cases, extremely tall individuals exceed 22-inch stride length.
 If this applies, you will have to find a special elliptical that works for you.

 Benefits of Determining Your Stride Length

 Stride length is a key consideration whether you plan to purchase an elliptical or use one at your local gym.
 Finding the correct stride length is incredibly important, especially if your goal is safe low-impact workouts with optimal results.
-Fortunately determining your stride length is easy.
-Depending on how much math you wish to do and how much time you have, there are two methods to choose from.
+Long interval workout in an uncomfortable cross trainer may result in pain and will require physical therapy for recovery.